Table of Contents Show

 The pitching rubber is at the center of the field within a pitching circle.
 This is a flat surface from where the pitching is initiated.

 The distance between the bases is 60 feet in fast-pitch and 65 feet in slow-pitch games, and the distance between the home plate and pitching rubber is 50 feet in slow-pitch games and 43 feet in fast-pitch.
-Now that we know about the things needed to play let’s finally learn how many innings in softball.

 10. Players and Their Positions